Isles of Scilly Walking Tours

 They are also famous for their early spring flowers – particularly narcissi and other daffodils, geraniums – and later, great swathes of sea pinks and sea campions and beautiful succulents such as mesembryanthemum and Hottentot fig. In late summer, bell and ling heathers abound and glorious blue and white agapanthus and pink and white belladonna lilies are everywhere to be seen.

 The wildlife is very varied, with seals, puffins, guillemots, razorbills, shags, cormorants and many other species.
 There are numerous boat trips we can take to view the wildlife and the spectacular scenery.
 The waters are exceptionally clear and turquoise in colour, with fantastic seaweeds in abundance.
-We could even spot a turtle, dolphins or a shark.
+We could even spot a turtle, dolphins, sharks or whales.

 The island’s history is long and convoluted – having been the home of several famous personages over historical time – if even just for a brief time.
 For example, the future King Charles II came here to try and escape from Oliver Cromwell during the English Civil War.
 After Cromwell had murdered his brother Charles I, he did eventually return to England and became King… but that’s a long story!

-The holiday includes fine accommodation in a wonderful guest house directly overlooking the sea – with great full cooked English breakfasts, superb 3 course evening meals (with house wines and beers) in a variety of good local restaurants and in the guesthouse itself.
-Also included are 4 return boat rides to the outer islands and full guidance on each of the days.
+These holidays include fine accommodation in a quirky guest house directly overlooking the sea – with great full cooked English breakfasts, superb 3 course evening meals in a variety of good local restaurants and in the guesthouse itself.
+Also included are 4 return boat rides to the outer islands, your entrance to The Abbey Gardens on Tresco – and Martin’s attentive guidance on each of the days.

-With your journey by ferry, helicopter or plane, you will find that apart from the five to six days of guided explorations, you will also have one whole free day and two part free days (the arrival and departure days) to ‘do your own thing’ – something everyone likes to do, once they have discovered their own little paradise.
+With your journey by ferry, helicopter or plane, you will find that apart from the five days of guided explorations, you will also have (if you want it!) one whole free day and two part free days (the arrival and departure days) to ‘do your own thing’ – something everyone likes to do, once they have discovered their own little paradise.
+However, Martin will guide on all the six days available.
+The holiday is in fact almost 8 days if you arrive by ferry, or fly early.

 To view photos from previous Scilly Isles guided walking holidays please go to our Facebook page.

-Guide price for the “Scillonian” ferry from Penzance (2-3 hours), £95 return.
-There are daily flights from several mainland airports: Exeter, Newquay and Lands End.
+“Scillonian” ferry from Penzance (3 hours), £152 return.
+There are daily flights from several mainland airports: Exeter, Newquay and Lands End + a new helicopter service, flying from Penzance.